search

 It’s a permanent link (hence the name) and can include your domain name (domain.co.il) + some identifier (slug) which appears after the domain.

-WordPress allows you to define such or other structures for website addresses through the WordPress control panel.
-For example, a parameter-based structure like domain.com/?p=12 (not recommended) or friendly URLs like domain.com/title-of-the-article.
-Additionally, you can customize the structure with various variations according to the needs and type of the site in question.
+WordPress lets you define URL structures through the control panel.
+For example, a parameter-based format like domain.com/?p=12 (not recommended) or friendly URLs like domain.com/title-of-the-article.

 5. Comments Mechanism

-WordPress, originally founded as a blogging system, includes a robust comments mechanism that allows visitors to easily comment on the posts on your site.
-Additionally, as site administrators, you can manage these comments conveniently through the WordPress admin interface.
+WordPress was originally built as a blogging system, so it includes a robust comments mechanism.
+Visitors can easily comment on posts, and as an admin you can manage all comments through the WordPress dashboard.

-This comments mechanism (which can be disabled if desired) contributes to site promotion by allowing readers on your site to add content to the posts through those comments, thus keeping the post “fresh” and dynamic.
+This mechanism (which you can disable if desired) contributes to SEO by letting readers add content through comments, keeping posts “fresh” and dynamic.

-Furthermore, it helps build a community of readers and create discussions and interactions with your posts (and with you).
+It also helps build a community and create discussions around your content.

 6. Admin Toolbar – Top Toolbar